SanjnaKumari/Generative-AI-Agents-for-Minecraft-Automating-Creative-World-Tasks-with-Amazon-Bedrock/README.md

-# Generative AI Agents for Minecraft: Automating Creative World Builds with Amazon Bedrock
+# Generative AI Agents for Minecraft: Automating Creative World Tasks with Amazon Bedrock

 ## Project Overview
 This project aims to develop an **AI-powered assistant** for Minecraft that automates world-building and gameplay elements using **natural language commands**.
 Leveraging **AWS Bedrock**, our system allows players to generate structures, landscapes, and interactive elements seamlessly, reducing the time and effort required for server creation.